-Lightning Bruiser: Classy Goat is the slowest goat when walking, but has the fastest running speed in the game.
+Lightning Bruiser: Classy Goat (a penguin) is the slowest goat when walking, but has the fastest running speed in the game.

 Mushroom Samba: The beach map has mushrooms you can eat by licking.
 Doing so causes the goat's head to enlarge.
 You have to put down a few of them to get the full effect, or else it will only enlarge an ear.

 Not Quite Flight: Angel Goat reduces gravity to a fraction of normal as long as its power is active.
 You can leap off the tallest building in the game and land with the grace of a cat.
 This makes getting absurd combos hilariously easy, and is great for general travel.